Summer – a season of relaxing, vacations, and fun. It can also be costly if you aren’t intentional with your money.

 21. Shop seasonally.

-I’m not only talking food (although that, too) but also more significant purchases.
+I’m not only talking about food (although that, too) but also more significant purchases.
 Appliances seem to go on sale during Memorial Day and Independence Day.
 Also, a lot of outside DIY supplies like landscaping and lumber tend to be discounted.

 Keep your eye out if you are looking for something specific, and you might be able to find a good deal.